tana/pico-std-rust/README.md

 # Using std Rust on Raspberry Pi Pico (RP2040)
 ## About
 This is a proof-of-concept for using the Rust standard library (`std`) on RP2040.
+You can use standard API such as `println!` or `thread::spawn`, as well as peripheral access using embedded-hal.

 It leverages ESP-IDF support of `std` and combines Pico SDK, FreeRTOS, and some code adopted from ESP-IDF.
 Hence it creates a weird target triple called `thumbv6m-none-espidf-eabi`.